 Step8: Riveting Pliers Precursor

 You can modify these and drill in divots for riveting.
 With groove pliers, you can open the jaws wide enough to get access.
-This one in particular has enough flat section in the jaws.
+This one in particular has enough flat area in the jaws.
 If you can, cut off all the front of the jaws and make the divots close to the axis.
 To be honest it’s very tricky to make good riveting pliers.
-Here is the shortcut: Ironskin riveting pliers.
+Here is the shortcut: Buy Ironskin riveting pliers.